citp/privacy-policy-historical/v/vt/vte/vtechkids.com.md

 **3.3**

  **Communications with You.** From time to time, VTech may use your PII to send email messages to you regarding your account(s), to respond to any emails or other communications you send to us, and/or to advise you of any problems with the Web Services.
 In addition, if you registered for a Web Services account and you have not opted-out of receiving promotional emails, VTech may send you messages with information about services and events that we believe you may be interested in.
-You may opt-out of receiving future newsletters and marketing communications from us by contacting us directly at [vtechkids@vtechkids.com](mailto:vtechkids@vtechkids.com) or by following the instructions at the bottom of the email received.
+You may opt-out of receiving future newsletters and marketing communications from us by contacting us directly through our web site at www.vtechkids.com and selecting the Support Link.
+Please fill out the web portal "Contact Us" form or follow the instructions at the bottom of the email received.
 The content of our emails to you may be tailored to your specific interests based on your Registration Data or website visitor data.

 **4.